HTML & CSS Done Right - by Yalco

 • On the lecture webpage, playgrounds created to facilitate the learning and review of CSS are provided for each topic as follows.

-• By adjusting the values of each property, you can see for yourself how they are reflected in elements on the web.
+• By adjusting the values of each property, you can see for yourself how they are reflected in the elements on the web.

 What will change